Johannesproximo/Remote-Desktop-too-Raspberry-Pi/README.md

 * There is also a second method called SSD Connection and you need the program [putty](http://www.putty.org/) on your pc

-License

-CC_CC CC_BY CC_NC CC_SA

-This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License The source code is licensed under the MIT License (MIT)
+This project is licensed under a [**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**](http://creativecommons.org/licenses/by-nc-sa/4.0/)

+###The source code is licensed under the MIT License (MIT)

 Copyright (c) 2015 Johannes Leick